 The next 25 miles of the race saw a mix of fireroads and even more singletrack with even more logs and rock gardens.
 At least the race ended with 12+ miles of fireroad climbing before being dumped onto a 2 mile descent that was loaded with, yes more rock gardens.
 With the Masters class age cut at 45 the results were painful to look at - 12th in class and a sore back from a misadjusted seat.

-My memory of the race is log crossings as numerous as theseand rock gardens that seemed like these
+My memory of the race is log crossings as numerous as these

 No comments: